xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 ### Shared support

-The folder [shared](./shared/) should contain reusable helpers for:
+The folder [shared](./shared/) contains the small official support layer for:

 - formatting
 - simple output display
 - schema handling
+- compact route presentation
 - optional run-time utilities

 This keeps each notebook smaller and easier to audit.